Skip to main content

 If analytical records for parts of a multipart monograph number more than ten, then consult with a supervisor, as for other complex situations, to determine optimal treatment, such as whether or not to collapse the records.

-Exercise judgment about whether to provide (or not) an additional access point(s) with relationship designator Container of (work) (from RDA Appendix J.2.4) for each part or selected parts.
-The decision can be based on such factors as high research value, historical value, and/or expert knowledge of the targeted community or audience.
+• Exercise judgment about whether to provide an additional access point(s) for each part or selected parts.
+The decision can be based on such factors as high research value, historical value, and/or expert knowledge of the target audience.

 Example: